You are here

 benefits

-could include:- developing a stronger heart, muscles, and bones
+- developing a stronger heart, muscles, and bones

 - burning off excess energy